Montessori Adolescent Program (MAP)

 Across the curriculum, real work that meets the adolescent need for social interaction is coupled with activities that foster independence.
 Some of these elemental studies include a micro-economy (running a business or social enterprise), responsibility for the built and natural environments, expanded definition of physical education to include health, outdoor ed, yoga, dance, participation in team and individual sports as well as learning based in the care and respect of one’s self and activities of practical life.

-Science and math are the foundation for discovery and invention, so competence and conceptual understanding of these subjects is necessary to express one’s self in society and adult work.
+Science and maths are the foundation for discovery and invention, so competence and conceptual understanding of these subjects is necessary to express one’s self in society and adult work.
 While we can consider the whole world a living laboratory, M.A.P. students also utilise the well-equipped science laboratories for some of their practical experimentation work.
 Laboratory work often finds inspiration from the work students do in the Occupations area.

 Language Arts (English) is also vital for literacy in the adult world and studies in this field are both explicitly taught through lessons and workshops, as well as being embedded naturally in other areas of study.
 Students are invited to extend their language studies in an area of choice – currently this includes Indonesian, French or English extension.